giuliamz/fabic/README.md

    * parfor_progress

   # Contributions
-  The code was mainly written by Giulia Mazzi, Ambra Ferrari
+  The code was written by Giulia Mazzi, Ambra Ferrari